excsn/fibre/ioc/API_REFERENCE.md

 `fibre_ioc` is an Inversion of Control (IoC) container for Rust.
 Its primary purpose is to manage the lifecycle and dependencies of services within an application.

+The library provides two main container types:
+1.  **`Container`**: A thread-safe container suitable for most application-wide use cases.
+It shares services using `std::sync::Arc`.
+2.  **`LocalContainer`**: A single-threaded container for performance-critical or `!Send`/`!Sync` scenarios.
+It shares services using `std::rc::Rc`.

-The central component of the library is the `Container`, which acts as a registry for services.
-Interaction with the library is primarily done through an instance of `Container` or the singleton instance provided by the `global()` function.
+Interaction with the library is primarily done through an instance of a container or the singleton `Container` instance provided by the `global()` function.

-A key pattern throughout the library is that all services are resolved wrapped in a `std::sync::Arc`, enabling safe sharing across threads.
-All registered types must satisfy the `Any + Send + Sync` trait bounds.

 ## Core Types

 ### struct `Container`

-The `Container` is the main IoC container that holds all service registrations.
-It is thread-safe and allows for concurrent registration and resolution of services.
+The `Container` is the main thread-safe IoC container that holds all service registrations.
+It is designed for concurrency and allows simultaneous registration and resolution of services from multiple threads.

+All types registered with this container must have `'static` lifetimes and satisfy the `Send + Sync` trait bounds.

 ```rust
 #[derive(Default)]